mmiranda222/.statsuite/content/using-de/searching-data/indexing-data.md

 **Notes**
 - If you are using the default tenant collection, then all calls without a tenant will use the value of `DEFAULT_TENANT` as a tenant, and thus specifying the tenant becomes optional.
-- Instead of HTTP headers and parameters in a raw JSON-formatted request body, it is still possible to use the corresponding URL query parameters for development of testing purposes in isolated environments, e.g., `api-key`, `tenant`, `spaceId`, `agencyId`, `id` and `version`.
+- Instead of HTTP headers and parameters in a raw JSON-formatted request body, it is still possible to use the corresponding URL query parameters for development of testing purposes in isolated environments, e.g., `api-key`, `tenant`, `dataspaceID`, `agencyId`, `id` and `version`.
 However, for greater security, it is recommended to use the HTTP header parameters and (encrypted) body in all other circumstances.

 For more details please see [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-sdmx-faceted-search#admin-api-http-test-api-to-insert-update-or-delete-dataflows-in-the-search-index-or-to-get-logs).